 Note: This plugin should be compatible with any newer Minecraft Version, if you need the plugin ported, just say so.

 If you want to see the plugin in action, check out the following servers!

 Videos of the Plugin

-Please note that these Videos were made using older versions of the plugin.
+Please note that the following Videos were made using older versions of the plugin:

 - /ce - The main command node for Custom Enchantments

 Please note that for any command after the main node, you do not have to enter it's full name, the first letter is enough (Example: /ce list = /ce l).

 Words in angle Brackets ( < > ) mean that the argument is required, while words written in square Brackets ( [ ] ) are optional.